Alkene: Industrial methods

 Alkenes are produced by hydrocarbon cracking.
-Raw materials are mostly natural gas condensate components (principally ethane and propane) in the US and Mideast and naphtha in Europe and Asia.
+Raw materials are mostly natural-gas condensate components (principally ethane and propane) in the US and Mideast and naphtha in Europe and Asia.
 Alkanes are broken apart at high temperatures, often in the presence of a zeolite catalyst, to produce a mixture of primarily aliphatic alkenes and lower molecular weight alkanes.
 The mixture is feedstock and temperature dependent, and separated by fractional distillation.
 This is mainly used for the manufacture of small alkenes (up to six carbons).

 Related to this is catalytic dehydrogenation, where an alkane loses hydrogen at high temperatures to produce a corresponding alkene.
 This is the reverse of the catalytic hydrogenation of alkenes.

 This process is also known as reforming.
 Both processes are endothermic and are driven towards the alkene at high temperatures by entropy.

 Catalytic synthesis of higher α-alkenes (of the type RCH=CH2) can also be achieved by a reaction of ethylene with the organometallic compound triethylaluminium in the presence of nickel, cobalt, or platinum.

 Elimination reactions

-One of the principal methods for alkene synthesis in the laboratory is the room elimination of alkyl halides, alcohols, and similar compounds.
-Most common is the β-elimination via the E2 or E1 mechanism, but α-eliminations are also known.
+One of the principal methods for alkene synthesis in the laboratory is the elimination reaction of alkyl halides, alcohols, and similar compounds.
+Most common is the β-elimination via the E2 or E1 mechanism.
+A commercially significant example is the production of vinyl chloride.

 The E2 mechanism provides a more reliable β-elimination method than E1 for most alkene syntheses.
 Most E2 eliminations start with an alkyl halide or alkyl sulfonate ester (such as a tosylate or triflate).
 When an alkyl halide is used, the reaction is called a dehydrohalogenation.
 For unsymmetrical products, the more substituted alkenes (those with fewer hydrogens attached to the C=C) tend to predominate (see Zaitsev's rule).
 Two common methods of elimination reactions are dehydrohalogenation of alkyl halides and dehydration of alcohols.
 A typical example is shown below; note that if possible, the H is anti to the leaving group, even though this leads to the less stable Z-isomer.

 Alkenes can be synthesized from alcohols via dehydration, in which case water is lost via the E1 mechanism.
 For example, the dehydration of ethanol produces ethylene: